 Your credit score will take a hit and a while to recover

 Your credit score won’t likely fully recover until the bankruptcy drops off your credit report after seven years (chapter 13) and 10 years (chapter 7).
 But if you’re considering bankruptcy, chances are high your credit is already in pretty bad shape.

 You’ll pay higher interest rates on just about everything while your credit score recovers

 If you have bad credit or have filed for bankruptcy, people are less willing to lend to you again.
 Or if they do, they’ll charge you an arm and a leg.

 In 2019, there were 750,878 personal bankruptcy filed nationwide in the United States, according to US Federal Judiciary, with the majority being Chapter 13.
 Here’s why so many people filed:

 1. Medical Expenses

-Most families don’t have enough saved for a simple emergency, let alone thousands of dollars in unexpected medical costs.
+Most families don’t have enough saved to cover an emergency, let alone thousands of dollars in unexpected medical costs.
 The American Journal of Public Health said medical debt remains the number one cited reason for bankruptcy.

 2. Reduced Income

 You may be employed but not earning the same salary you were a couple of years back when you made a set of financial decisions.
 Companies are under constant pressure to shareholders and actively seek ways to reduce expenses — including payroll costs.
 This can often translate to reducing layers of middle management, relocating jobs, pay cuts or reductions in bonuses.